Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 Visa.
 Visa on arrival at the Turkey/Kurdistan border at Ibrahim Khalil border crossing, for practical purposes, the only border crossing between the two countries, and the only one it is possible to bring a European registered vehicle into Iraq.

 Turkey immigration for once was quick.
 But Kurdistan was an interminable mess.
 Getting a stamp on my passport was easy.
-First I had to have a paper that my van had passed a certain point.
-The I needed the “list”, a paper that lists my name, passport number, DOB and destination.
-Then all the details of the car including chassis number, that it was diesel, 4-cylinder, on and on.
+Then I had to have a paper that my van had passed a certain point.
+I needed the “list”, a paper that lists my name, passport number, DOB and destination.
+Then all the details of the car including the chassis number, that it was diesel, 4-cylinder, on and on.

 Then the car had to be cleared to enter.
 My car is registered under My California in Belgium but I have a letter from My California that I am the owner of the vehicle (this has been a crucial piece of paper to have).
 They wanted to know where in Belgium it is registered – the first time I have been asked this in over 50 border crossings.
-They pondered this problem for 30 minutes before deciding that I actually owned the car.
+They pondered this problem for 30 minutes before deciding that I owned the car.

 They wanted to keep my passport (since 2009, necessary because of terrorists).
 I objected so we walked to a building 200m away to talk to a guy behind a big desk and I was given permission to keep it.

 Then one must pay IQD10,000 (about US$9) as some sort of tax (entry? road tas? and they only accept IQD.
 I went to a bank and for some reason, he wanted to change US$25 and I probably got a poor exchange rate.
-Pay the tax and then return to the undeciders.
+Pay the tax and then return it to the undeciders.
 Get a piece of paper that says you have paid the tax and a “vehicle passport”.
 Then everything is checked twice again.
 OMG!

 I got so flustered that I forgot to get vehicle insurance.

 Delal Bridge.
-In Zakho, just across the border, this is an ancient, gorgeous yellow stone bridge crossing the Khapour River has 5 arches.
+In Zakho, just across the border, this is an ancient, gorgeous yellow stone bridge crossing the Khapour River that has 5 arches.
 It is 114m long, 4.7m wide, and 16m high and was built using large river stones.

 Because of a shortage of official documentation, the history of Pira Delal can be told only in speculative terms.
 Ancient Romans are credited with constructing of the first bridge that stretched across the river, but the current structure is not of Ancient Roman origins.
-It is, in fact, much more likely that the bridge in its current form dates back to the early years of Abbasid dynasty (750-1517).
+It is, in fact, much more likely that the bridge in its current form dates back to the early years of the Abbasid dynasty (750-1517).

 As with many ancient sites in Northern Iraq, it goes by several names, including Delal Bridge, Zakho Bridge, Pira Delal, Pirdí Delal, and Pira Berî.
 This is partly due to lexicographical changes through time, the co-existence of different language-speaking peoples, and formal versus informal registers.